Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="idea"></a>
 ## I have a really great idea.
 Where is the best place to record it?

 The best place is our dev-pdf-js@lists.mozilla.org mailing list.
 You can subscribe to it using [lists.mozilla.org](https://lists.mozilla.org/listinfo/dev-pdf-js) or [Google Groups](https://groups.google.com/group/mozilla.dev.pdf-js/topics).
 This way you will reach not only developers.
-As alternative, you can join our [weekly engineering meeting](https://github.com/mozilla/pdf.js/wiki/Weekly-Public-Meetings) to discuss new ideas for the project.
+As an alternative, you can join our [weekly engineering meeting](https://github.com/mozilla/pdf.js/wiki/Weekly-Public-Meetings) to discuss new ideas for the project.

 The issue tracking system is designed to record a single technical problem.
 A bug report is something where a developer/contributor can work on.
-And [github issues](https://github.com/mozilla/pdf.js/issues?state=open) is not a good place for general, not well thought out, or unworkable ideas.
-Most likely a discussion-type issue will not be addressed for long time or closed as invalid.
+The [GitHub issue tracker](https://github.com/mozilla/pdf.js/issues?state=open) is not a good place for general, not well thought out or unworkable ideas.
+Most likely a discussion-type issue will not be addressed for a long time or closed as invalid.